 The easy solution for this is to quit out of the RMS Keyboards program when you are not using it- for example, quit out of the program after you have finished the show, and relaunch it when you're ready to start the sound check for your next performance.
 This will ensure that the samples in memory are fresh and not corrupted.

 Most likely, the reason for this is that the sound samples did not load completely.
 Be sure to allow the RMS SampleSync utility to run after your initial installation.
 If you stopped RMS SampleSync before it finished, you can restart it by selecting "Run SampleSync" from the Tools menu.
-Note: The sample library is large and can take a long time to download.
-Feel free to contact us to request a free DVD installation.
-Depending on your Internet service and/or tolerance for lengthy downloads, this may be a better way to install everything.

 The most common reason for this scenario is compromised power.
 Here are some rules to follow for setting up a computer in a theater: